AntMyERP

 Cable Management:

-Ensure proper cable management practices are in place to minimize cable damage and enhance equipment ventilation.
+Ensure proper cable management practices are in place to minimise cable damage and enhance equipment ventilation.

 Backup and Redundancy:

-Implement backup and redundancy measures, including redundant power supplies, backup generators, and alternative network routes, to minimize disruptions and guarantee continuous operations.
+Implement backup and redundancy measures, including redundant power supplies, backup generators, and alternative network routes, to minimise disruptions and guarantee continuous operations.

 Go Up